White ribbon template 3

 Zoe is a passionate young woman from Melbourne, Victoria.
 She is determined to make a change in her local and wider community, with regards to the attitude both men and women have towards domestic violence.
 She wants to empower women to stand up and speak out and encourage men to make domestic violence a man’s issue too.

-I work for the Department for Education as a Social Worker for student attendance and family engagement.
 I am the president of the Somali Community in South Australia and I volunteer as a JP.
 I am passionate about social justice with an aim to promote social change, engage in problem solving in human relationships and empower people.

 Cassandra is a proud White Ribbon Advocate.
 Her passion is to prevent violence against women, because of her personal experience of family and domestic violence.